-- Any arch geometry is obviously antifunicular for one specific load configuration only. - All other loads need to be carried by bending - → of the arch itself ("stiff arch"), figures - → of the deck girder ("deck-stiffened arch") - → of arch and deck girder combined (usual) - In analysis, applied loads can be divided into loads causing pure compression (those for which the geometry was chosen) and loads causing pure bending, see figure. - Self-weight is the dominant load in bridges - → the arch geometry should closely match the thrust line under permanent loads - → arches are then still very efficient as they carry a large portion of the total loads in compression (figures)
+- Any arch geometry is anti-funicular for one specific load configuration only. - All other loads are carried by bending - → of the arch itself ("stiff arch"), see figures → of the deck girder ("deck-stiffened arch") → of arch and deck girder combined (usual) - In analysis, applied loads can be divided into loads causing pure () compression (those for which the geometry was chosen) and loads causing pure bending, see figure. - Self-weight is the dominant load in bridges - → the arch geometry should closely match the thrust line under permanent loads - → very efficient as the dominant part of the loads is carried in compression (figures)

-Arch, anti-funicular for uniform load, under non-symmetrical load (illustration adapted from Marti, 2014)
+() In reality, $EA \neq \infty \rightarrow$ arch compression causes vertical deflections \rightarrow bending except in three-hinged arches (see design section) Arch, anti-funicular for uniform load, under non-symmetrical load (illustration adapted from Marti, 2014)